-This is not specifically a book about decluttering, it does cover the essentials, since reducing clutter was part of getting happier.
-Plus it provides motivation from a perspective of leading a more fulfilling life.
+This is not specifically a book about decluttering, but it does cover the essentials since reducing clutter was part of getting happier.
+Plus it provides motivation from the perspective of leading a more fulfilling life.

 It shares how Gretchen set out on a year-long journey to learn what would make her happy and then turned it into a blog and podcast that has now been read by millions of people around the world.

-Why This Book Is Great: If you feeling that your life could use an overhaul in all areas and want to start living in the moment, this book is brilliant and highly motivational!
+Why This Book Is Great: If you feel that your life could use an overhaul in all areas and want to start living in the moment, this book is brilliant and highly motivational!

 Sometimes our inability to let go of clutter is equally linked to our overall happiness in life so perhaps you’re ready for your own happiness project!

 This is one of my favourite books on the list and needed a mention!
 You could easily reread it every year or two for a fresh dose of inspiration in life and home.